 This example illustrates the importance of submitting evidence from acceptable medical sources.
 If you only provide these records from your chiropractor, the SSA may not have the information it needs to approve your claim.

 Are you unable to work as a result of a disability?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. at once.
 Let us guide you through the process of applying for disability benefits so we can protect your rights and fight for the benefits you deserve.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.